robotraconteur/robotraconteur/docs/python/source/api/Exceptions.rst

    an operation on a service

    ServiceException is a catch-all error for exceptions on services.
-   See the message field for an explanation of the error that occured.
+   See the message field for an explanation of the error that occurred.

    Error code MessageErrorType_ServiceError (8)